-Climate Outlook for 2022-2023
+Climate Outlook for 2023-2024

-According to the latest weather outlook information from the Bureau of Meteorology, April to June has a slightly higher chance of wetter than average conditions in the Goulburn and Broken Catchments.
-Lake Nillahcootie is currently 94% full and water is continuing to be released to meet irrigations demands.
-At the same time last year Lake Nillahcootie was only 81% full.
+According to the latest weather outlook information from the Bureau of Meteorology, March to June maybe dryer and warmer than average in the Goulburn and Broken Catchments.
+Lake Nillahcootie is currently 91% full and water is continuing to be released to meet irrigations demands.
+At the same time last year Lake Nillahcootie was only 94% full.

-The current (February 2022) Broken system outlook for seasonal determinations indicate:
+The current (February 2023) Broken system outlook for seasonal determinations indicate:

-- an opening high security water share seasonal determination of 36 % in a wet Climate scenario, 6% in average scenario and 0% in dry and extreme dry scenarios; - a high security water share seasonal determination of 100% by October 2022 in wet and average Climate scenarios and 22% in a dry Climate scenario; and - a high security water share seasonal determination of 0% all season in an extreme Climate scenario.
+- an opening high security water share seasonal determination of 34 % in a wet Climate scenario, 15% in an average scenario and 0% in dry and extreme dry scenarios; - a high security water share seasonal determination of 100% by October 2023 in wet and average Climate scenarios and 34% in a dry Climate scenario; and - a high security water share seasonal determination of 7% in an extreme dry Climate scenario.

-This allocation outlook is similar to last years and is outlined in more detail in table 9 below.
+This allocation outlook is slightly better than last years and is outlined in more detail in table 9 below.